clinaresl/ksearch/domains/README.md

 * `--summary`: Used in conjunction with `--csv`.
 If given, only the information of the last solution path is written to the csv file; otherwise, information about every solution path is stored, resulting in much larger csv files.
+This option automatically enables `--no-doctor`, i.e., it disables the automated verification of the solution paths generated.

 * `--no-doctor`: Once every optimization task is finished, the solver automatically check it for correctness ---see the following section.
   Sometimes, if the number of paths generated is too large, this might take a very long time.
 This directive suppress the automated verification.

+* `--no-color`: Disables color output.

+* `--show-solution`: It shows all the solutions of every instance.
+It has to be given with `--verbose`.
+Otherwise, a warning is issued.

-* `--verbose`: Provides additional information, typically consisting of every single solution to every instance of the *k* shortest-path problem
+* `--verbose`: Provides additional information of every single solution to every instance of the *k* shortest-path problem.
+If `--show-solution` is given also then every specific solution is shown.

 However, some specific solvers might have a different selection of directives.
 For a detailed description of them, see the corresponding directories listed at